ph202107/nordlist/README.md

 Then:
 - Make the script executable with "chmod +x nordlist.sh"
 - Recommended: "sudo apt install figlet lolcat curl jq"
+- Optional: "sudo apt install wireguard wireguard-tools speedtest-cli highlight"
+- Open the script in any text editor or IDE
-- Customization notes are included in the script
+- Configure the customization options at the beginning of the script

 =================================